Massachusetts House of Representatives' 8th Norfolk district

 Massachusetts House of Representatives' 8th Norfolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of Bristol County and Norfolk County.
-Democrat Lou Kafka of Stoughton has represented the district since 1991.
-Candidates running for this district seat in the 2020 Massachusetts general election include Andrew Flowers.
+Democrat Lou Kafka of Stoughton represented the district from 1991 to 2020.
+Since January 2021, the district has been represented by Ted Philips of Sharon.

 Towns represented

 The district includes the following localities: